tachidok/chapchom/README.md

 ## Welcome!
-Hi there, this is the official git repository for the **chapchom** library.
+Hi there, this is the official git repository for the **chapchom** project.

 ## What the project is about?
 We intent to develop a **Object-Oriented-Parallel numerical library** with aims to solve PDE's by Mesh Free/Finite Element Method.
-We are interested in particle methods.

 ## Fast installation and starting up!!!